GIScience/naturalness-utility/README.md

 ## Run
-Set project root as working directory: `export PYTHONPATH="datafusion:$PYTHONPATH"`\
+- Set project root as working directory: `export PYTHONPATH="datafusion:$PYTHONPATH"`
-Setup your credentials in `.env`\
+- Setup your credentials in `.env`
-Query NDVI imagery for a default AOI and default time span via `python app/api.py`\
+- Query the maximum NDVI as imagery its zonal statistics for a default AOI and time span: `python app/api.py`

 ## Docker